What is a Real Estate Investment Trust (REIT)?

 - Slow growth – since 90% of the profit is given back to investors, only 10% can be reinvested back into the business.

-- Higher tax payment – dividends are taxed the same as regular income instead of the 15% rule that most dividends fall under.
+- Higher tax payment – dividends are taxed the same as regular income instead of with the 15% rule that most dividends fall under.

-- Investment risk – can be significant because of factors that may affect the real estate market, such as: property valuation, interest rates, debt, and geography and tax laws; therefore, due diligence must be exercised.
+- Investment risk – can be significant because of factors that may affect the real estate market, such as property valuation, interest rates, debt, geography, and tax laws; therefore, due diligence must be exercised.

 - Management fees – some REITs charge high transaction and administrative fees, which tend to lessen the net payout to investors.